 The inter-CU backhaul RLF recovery procedure for IAB-nodes in SA mode enables recovery of an IAB-node to another parent node underneath a different IAB-donor-CU, when the IAB-MT of the IAB-node declares a backhaul RLF.

 Figure 8.17.4-1 shows an example of the backhaul RLF recovery procedure for an IAB-node in SA mode.
 In this example, the IAB-node changes from its initial parent node to a new parent node, where the new parent node is served by an IAB-donor-CU different than the one serving its initial parent node.
-In case the IAB-DU of the recovery IAB-node retains its F1 connection with the initial IAB-donor-CU after the recovering IAB-MT connects to the new IAB-donor-CU, this procedure renders the recovery IAB-node as a boundary IAB-node.
+The IAB-DU of the recovery IAB-node retains its F1 connection with the initial IAB-donor-CU after the recovering IAB-MT connects to the new IAB-donor-CU, this procedure renders the recovery IAB-node as a boundary IAB-node.

 Figure 8.17.4-1: IAB inter-CU backhaul RLF recovery procedure for an IAB-node in SA mode